gokkul08/weather-app-gokkul/README.md

 ## How to use it?

-First Install all dependencies - `yarn install`
+Install all dependencies - `yarn install`

 Develop locally after installing all dependencies - `yarn dev`